Dateline: Belgrade, Serbia

 Efficiency is one of those cultural indicators that I look at to determine if I want to go to a certain country.
 My girlfriend always understood what I do, but still wanted us to summer in places like Spain or Italy where inefficiency is a major issue.
 Personally, I wouldn’t seek residency in a country where bureaucracy was the name of the game.

-Some countries are taking efforts to improve their residency process and function more like a business, offering guaranteed approval timelines or allowing you to pay for express service.
+Some countries are making efforts to improve their residency process and function more like a business, offering guaranteed approval timelines or allowing you to pay for express service.
 These are the countries that I prefer, but you are certainly entitled to make your own decision regarding efficiency.

 8. Citizenship Potential